SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 comments: true
 ---

 This week's big news is that the UK has entered recession for the first time since 2009.
+It's the worst downturn since quarterly records began.
 But what even is a recession and how do they happen?

 A recession is when the economy of a country is temporarily performing badly.
 This means that the economy is experiencing negative economic growth, or contracting.